 So you get it.
 The show was humongous.
 And even if you've never seen a single episode of the TV show or the movie, there's a good chance you'll recognize the haunting theme song that they both share.
 The theme's technical title is "Song from M*A*S*H (Suicide Is Painless)", but today it is mostly referred to just as "Suicide Is Painless".
 And while you may assume it was written by a veteran songwriter with dozens of hits and decades of experience under his belt, the real story is much more interesting and unbelievable… First take a listen to the song and pay close attention to the lyrics:

 Our story starts out in the late 1960s during production of the movie version of MASH.
-The film's director Robert Altman reached out to a composer named Johnny Mandel to write a special song that was to accompany a scene that would later be referred to as "The Last Supper" scene.
-In the scene, one of the main characters had recently experienced an embarrassing intimate performance issue with a girl.
+The film's director Robert Altman reached out to a composer named Johnny Mandel to write a special song that was to accompany a scene that would later be referred to as "The Last Supper".
+In it, one of the main characters had recently experienced an embarrassing intimate performance issue with a girl.
 He is so embarrassed that he wants to commit suicide.
 So his comrades stage a farewell Last Supper dinner while the embarrassed lover pretends to commit suicide by taking a "cyanide pill" (actually a sleeping pill).
 As he slips into his fake death, a comrade sings a haunting song with a guitar accompanist.
 That song was "Suicide is Painless".

 When the director Robert Altman hired Johnny Mandel to compose the song, he gave two stipulations: #1) The song had to be called "Suicide is Painless".
 And #2) It needed to be the "stupidest song ever written".
 Mandel, a classically trained composer who had worked with dozens of major artists like Frank Sinatra, Barbra Streisand and Count Basie, conjured a gentle guitar part and a mournful melody.
 Unfortunately Johnny drew a blank when it came time for the lyrics.
 His writer's block was so bad that he had to ask Altman for help.

 Altman tried to compose the accompanying lyrics himself, but he also came up short.
-Altman quickly realized, that neither he nor Mandel were immature enough to write something silly, snarky or downright dumb enough to make the satirical scene work.
+Altman quickly realized that neither he nor Mandel were immature enough to write something silly, snarky or downright dumb enough to make the satirical scene work.
 Where, he wondered, could he find someone in the throes of adolescence?
 Someone who lacked the pretensions of age.
 Someone who could cook up something adequately juvenile???

 Fortunately, Altman didn't have to look too far.
 His fourteen year old son Michael Altman fit the bill just fine.
 Robert gave the teenager the challenge.
 The younger Altman seized his opportunity and amazingly ended up taking just five minutes to write the final lyrics that became "Suicide is Painless" as we know it today.
 As you can tell when you listen to the final version, Mike found the perfect cornucopia of corny couplets that would have felt right at home in a Monty Python film: "The sword of time will pierce our skins / it doesn't hurt when it begins," he penned.
 "But as it works its way on in / the pain grows stronger…watch it grin."